 - Capital or building campaigns, purchase of real estate, or endowments

-- Field trips that are not an essential part of the proposed project (if included, identify the purpose of the field trip above, under “project activities.”)
+- Travel costs or Field trips that are not an essential part of the proposed project (if included, identify the purpose of the field trip above, under “project activities.”)

 - Expensive equipment that can only be used once, used only by a small number of children, or is principally being purchased for the general use of the school or organization beyond the stated needs of project.

 - Promotional items such as t-shirts, flyers, postcards, or signage

 A. The Captain Planet Foundation only accepts grant proposals through our web portal.
 Click Here to register your organization.
 If you cannot submit your grant proposal via our web portal please contact email@example.com.
 Please Note: Grant proposals will not be accepted in the mail without prior permission.

 Q. How will I know if my grant has been awarded?